 It’s great to thoughtfully donate items in good condition based on what organizations can actually resell or use.
 But many centers are so overrun with stuff that realistically no one wants.
 They simply don’t have the manpower to process through everything and many items end up in the landfill.

-Here are reasons why you should stop donating and try selling your things first.
+Here are the reasons why you should stop donating and try selling your things first.

 1 / Regain Monetary Value